 An Alternative Outlook

 I thoroughly enjoyed this film, a touching documentary of life out on the road with Joshua Fields Millburn & Ryan Nicodemus, aka The Minimalists, as they promote their book and the philosophy of minimalism.
-I’ve had the pleasure of following their blog for some time now, as it syncs wonderfully with the idea of sustainability and the need to reduce our environmental impact, getting the most out of what we spend our precious time and money on.
+I’ve had the pleasure of following their blog for some time now, as they share their own struggles and insights with adopting minimalism.
+For The Minimalists, discovering this lifestyle was a revelation and it brought significant value to their lives.
+They are now looking to reach out to others and help them on their own journeys of reprioritization.
+In that regard, minimalism and sustainability are a perfect fit!
+Indeed, minimalism syncs wonderfully with the concept of sustainability and the need to reduce our environmental impact, while getting the most out of what we do spend our precious time and money on.

+There are a number of ways we can become more sustainably motivated, and a greater understanding of minimalism can help us to get there.
 The idea is to focus on relationships and experiences, and less on the the material.
-Many in the world today equate success and satisfaction with material possessions, particularly in the United States where consumerism has become a source of patriotism.
+Many in the world today equate success and satisfaction with material possessions, particularly in the United States, where consumerism has become a source of patriotism.
 The Minimalists seek to offer Americans, and indeed the world at large, a reminder of what is truly valuable and the consideration of a possible alternative lifestyle where consumption is not the driver.

 Tyler Durden Wisdom